Draft (sports): NHL

-Joe Pavelski was drafted by the San Jose Sharks in the 7th round, 205th overall, at the 2003 NHL Entry Draft, has become one of the best American-born players of his generation.
+Joe Pavelski was drafted by the San Jose Sharks in the 7th round, 205th overall, at the 2003 NHL entry draft, has become one of the best American-born players of his generation.

-Patric Hörnqvist was drafted last by the Nashville Predators at the 2005 NHL Entry Draft (230th in the 7th round), has won two Stanley Cups with the Pittsburgh Penguins.
+Patric Hörnqvist was drafted last by the Nashville Predators at the 2005 NHL entry draft (230th in the 7th round), then won two Stanley Cups with the Pittsburgh Penguins.

-Jamie Benn was drafted by the Dallas Stars in the 5th round, 129th overall in 2007, became the franchise's sixth captain in 2013 and won the Art Ross Trophy in 2015.
+Jamie Benn was drafted by the Dallas Stars in the 5th round, 129th overall in 2007, became the franchise's sixth captain in 2013, and won the Art Ross Trophy in 2015.

-Mark Stone was drafted in the 6th round, 178th overall by the Ottawa Senators, and has been nominated for the Frank J. Selke Trophy (awarded to the league's best defensive forward) as a member and now captain of the Vegas Golden Knights.
+Mark Stone was drafted in the 6th round, 178th overall by the Ottawa Senators, in the 2010 NHL entry draft, and has been nominated for the Frank J. Selke Trophy (awarded to the league's best defensive forward) as a member and now captain of the Vegas Golden Knights, Stone lead the Golden Knights to their first Stanley Cup win in 2023.

-Johnny Gaudreau, drafted in the 4th round, 104th overall by the Calgary Flames in 2011, ended the 2020-2021 NHL season with 494 career points in 520 NHL games.
-He also finished tied for second in points during the regular season in 2021-22.
+Kirill Kaprizov was drafted in the 5th round, 135th overall by the Minnesota Wild.
+Kaprizov remained in his native Russia to play in the Kontinental Hockey League for four seasons to develop his skills before making his NHL debut in 2021 where he won the Calder Memorial Trophy as rookie of the year.
+Since then, Kaprizov has been selected as an all-star game player three times in his career.

+Late Calgary Flames and Columbus Blue Jackets forward Johnny Gaudreau, who was selected in the 4th round, 104th overall by the Flames in 2011, opted to play college ice hockey in the National Collegiate Athletic Association for three years where he won many accolades in the process, including one Hobey Baker Award for being the most outstanding player in college hockey.
+Gaudreau had his first full NHL season in 2014, where he was named to the All-Star Game and was a finalist of the Calder Memorial Trophy.
+Later in his career, Gaudreau would be named to six more all-star games, win the Lady Byng Memorial Trophy for being the most sportsmanlike player of the 2016–17 season, and be named to the First All-Star Team in the 2021–22 season, where he finished second in league scoring with 115 points (40 goals and 75 assists).